jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 **Remedies in relation to personal grievances**

 ### 123 Remedies
-(1) Where the Authority or the Court determines that an employee has a personal grievance, it may, in settling the grievance, provide for any 1 or more of the following remedies:
+(1) Where the Authority or the court determines that an employee has a personal grievance, it may, in settling the grievance, provide for any 1 or more of the following remedies:
   (a) reinstatement of the employee in the employee's former position or the placement of the employee in a position no less advantageous to the employee:
   (b) the reimbursement to the employee of a sum equal to the whole or any part of the wages or other money lost by the employee as a result of the grievance:
   (c) the payment to the employee of compensation by the employee's employer, including compensation for—
     (i) humiliation, loss of dignity, and injury to the feelings of the employee; and (ii) loss of any benefit, whether or not of a monetary kind, which the employee might reasonably have been expected to obtain if the personal grievance had not arisen:
-  (ca) if the Authority or the Court finds that any workplace conduct or practices are a significant factor in the personal grievance, recommendations to the employer concerning the action the employer should take to prevent similar employment relationship problems occurring:
+  (ca) if the Authority or the court finds that any workplace conduct or practices are a significant factor in the personal grievance, recommendations to the employer concerning the action the employer should take to prevent similar employment relationship problems occurring:
-  (d) if the Authority or the Court finds an employee to have been sexually or racially harassed in his or her employment, recommendations to the employer—
+  (d) if the Authority or the court finds an employee to have been sexually or racially harassed in his or her employment, recommendations to the employer—
     (i) concerning the action the employer should take in respect of the person who made the request or was guilty of the harassing behaviour, which action may include the transfer of that person, the taking of disciplinary action against that person, or the taking of rehabilitative action in respect of that person:
     (ii) about any other action that it is necessary for the employer to take to prevent further harassment of the employee concerned or any other employee.
-(2) When making an order under subsection (1)(b) or (c), the Authority or the Court may order payment to the employee by instalments, but only if the financial position of the employer requires it.
+(2) When making an order under subsection (1)(b) or (c), the Authority or the court may order payment to the employee by instalments, but only if the financial position of the employer requires it.

 ### 124 Remedy reduced if contributing behaviour by employee
-Where the Authority or the Court determines that an employee has a personal grievance, the Authority or the Court must, in deciding both the nature and the extent of the remedies to be provided in respect of that personal grievance,—
+Where the Authority or the court determines that an employee has a personal grievance, the Authority or the court must, in deciding both the nature and the extent of the remedies to be provided in respect of that personal grievance,—
   (a) consider the extent to which the actions of the employee contributed towards the situation that gave rise to the personal grievance; and
   (b) if those actions so require, reduce the remedies that would otherwise have been awarded accordingly.